Frequently Asked Questions

 No. You should not tip your photographer.

 I’m a tipper by nature.
 I tip when I carry-out at a local restaurant.
-I tip the live musicians and the guys who pull the English Ivy off my house and tour guides and the Uber driver and obviously the hairdressers and the nail salon.
+I tip live musicians and the guys who pull the English Ivy off my house and tour guides and the Uber driver and obviously the hairdressers and the nail salon and the wait-staff.
 I tip pretty much anyone who works for a relatively meager hourly wage and goes above and beyond for me.
 I want them to know that I appreciate them.

-But I would never tip someone who owns their own business.
-My service is a fair pre-negotiated price by a professional artist.
-I would never accept a job at a loss or even if it isn’t worth my while– and although extra money is always nice, the best thing you can do for any Small Business owner is to buy an extra product or hire us again or recommend us to your friends.
+But I don’t tend to tip someone who owns their own business.
+My service is a fair pre-negotiated price by a professional artist– and although extra money is always nice, the best thing you can do for any Small Business owner is to buy an extra product or hire us again or recommend us to your friends.